cntswj/clique-summary/README.md

 with an optional _global filtering_ stage.

 Two versions of the algorithm are available -- randomized and deterministic.
-The former ensures summary quality under the notion of _visibility_ probabilistically, while the latter does definitely.
+The former probabilistically guarantees the summary quality under the notion of _visibility_ , while the latter does definitely.
 Check the reference paper for details.

 One may use the reﬁned output space in efficient computations of, for example,